Rivers-Project-2018/Sophie-River-Thames/README.md

 > **Figure 6:** each illustrate the River Thames response to heavy rainfall [6, p.2].
 These will be helpful when discussing the opening the flood gates proposed in the River Thames Scheme.

+## 3. Mitigation projects

+### River Thames Scheme

+The scheme is a mitigation project concerning the construction of multiple, gated flood channels [10, p.3].
+The gates remain closed until a threat of flooding arises; additionally, the channels will constantly be 7/8 full until the gates are opened [].

 ## 4. Discussion